Consensys/quorum/.github/CONTRIBUTING.md

 We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!

-If you'd like to contribute to go-ethereum please fork, fix, commit and send a pull request.
+If you'd like to contribute to quorum please fork, fix, commit and send a pull request.
 Commits which do not comply with the coding standards are ignored.